robfatland/nexus/bash/env.md

     - At this point: Installing new libraries will make them permanently part of this active environment
         - `pip install -r requirements.txt` is the `pip` way
         - `conda env update -f environment.yml` is the `conda` way
+    - run `conda env export` to produce `environment.yml` for the current environment
+- `pip` to `requirements.txt` goes as follows
+    - Create a virtual environment `python3 -m venv /path/to/new/virtual/env`
+    - Install packages using `pip install <package>`
+    - Save all packages `pip freeze > requirements.txt`
+    - "Pin all the package versions"... not sure what the action is or what this means
+    - Move `requirements.txt` to the root directory of the project

 ## from here down is fossil source material

-* Can use `environment.yml` or `requirements.txt`
-    * The latter is associated with `pip install` and can be made a sub-component of the former
-    * `environment.yml` as follows
-        * `conda env export` produces `environment.yml`
-    * `requirements.txt` as follows
-        * Create a virtual environment `python3 -m venv /path/to/new/virtual/env`
-        * Install packages using `pip install <package>`
-        * Save all packages `pip freeze > requirements.txt`
-        * "Pin all the package versions"... not sure what the action is or what this means
-        * Move `requirements.txt` to the root directory of the project

-## What is the point of conda environments?

-`conda create/activate` commands engage Python environments as customized versions of the User's base environment.
-The admirable motivation is to avoid loading up the base environment with every installed Python package we ever need so that it becomes perhaps overburdened and even buggy due to version incompatibility issues.
-So instead we conceive of one or more specialized environments, we create them, we populate them with respectively appropriate installed packages, and then we activate and use them in concert with whatever we are working on today.

 ### Items this page should address